 Backflow Assembly Installation Requirements

 - Premises-Isolation assemblies (those that directly protect the public water supply) must be installed on private property at the property line (service connection/point-of-delivery) on the centerline of the city water service, as it runs perpendicular from the right-of-way (R.O.W.).
 Installations must be compliant with all applicable criteria stated herein.
 The supply side of premises-isolation assemblies must be plumbed with potable water piping and fittings meeting current NSF/ANSI standards for lead content.
-Premises-Isolation assemblies installed in buildings that extend beneath the R.O.W. must be installed at the riser/supply pipe where the water service enters the open space (determined by water service depth at the R.O.W.) or from the water meter vault and be compliant with all other applicable installation criteria stated herein.
-On a case-by-case basis with prior Water Bureau approval and provided there are no applicable Oregon Administrative Rules (OAR) dictating otherwise, a domestic Premises–Isolation backflow assembly may be installed at the riser/supply pipe prior to any piping branches and/or run of exposed piping in the plumbing system as opposed to immediately at the service connection/point-of-delivery to the premises (as defined in the OAR).
-Point-of-Use assemblies (those installed on piping branches, i.e. irrigation systems, process water, etc.) must be installed on private property in conformance with the local plumbing code.
-Only approved Double Check Valve and Reduced Pressure Type backflow assemblies, in an approved configuration may be used as premises-isolation backflow protection.
+Premises-Isolation assemblies approved to be installed inside buildings must be installed at the riser/supply pipe where the water service enters the open space and/or exits a water meter vault.
+On a case-by-case basis and with prior Water Bureau approval, provided there are no applicable Oregon Administrative Rules (OAR) dictating otherwise, a domestic, premises–isolation backflow assembly may be installed at the riser/supply pipe prior to any piping branches and/or run of exposed piping in the plumbing system, as opposed to immediately at the service connection/point-of-delivery to the premises (as defined in the OAR).
+Alternate locations, when approved, will only apply to retrofit applications and are not applicable to new construction.
+Point-of-Use assemblies (those installed on piping branches, i.e., irrigation systems, process water, etc.) must be installed on private property in conformance with the local plumbing code.
+Only approved Double Check Valve and Reduced Pressure type backflow assemblies, in an approved configuration may be used as premises-isolation backflow protection.
 State and/or City required premises-isolation backflow protection is a condition of water service and/or continued service where an existing service requires premises-isolation protection.
-Premises-Isolation assemblies must not be removed, replaced or relocated without first contacting the Water Bureau Water Quality Inspection group.
+Premises-Isolation assemblies must not be removed, replaced, or relocated without first contacting the Water Bureau Water Quality Inspection group.

 Backflow assemblies installed on water services that enter buildings with subgrade floors must conform to the following: